-As part of our role to advocate sustainable policy development that supports mammal conservation, we issue clear statements that describe our position on some of the issues mammals face, as well as announcements of new or changing regional or national policy that affects mammals and the efforts to conserve them.
-Drawing upon members' expertise, we use science-led evidence to advise on various issues including culling, re-introductions, disease, non-native species, and human conflicts.
+As part of our role to advocate sustainable policy development that supports mammal conservation, we issue clear statements that describe our position on some of the issues mammals face or on announcements of new or changing regional or national policy that affects mammals and efforts to conserve them.
+Drawing upon members' expertise, we use science-led evidence to advise on issues including culling, re-introductions, disease, non-native species and human conflicts.

-We also campaign directly to the decision makers as part of a collaboration of conservation organisations in the Wildlife & Countryside LINK partnerships.
+We also campaign directly to decision makers as part of the Wildlife & Countryside LINK partnership.

 Statements Concerning Badgers, Bovine Tuberculosis and Culling

 8th June 2016

 Picture by Alex berry

 Pine martens and Capercaillie in Scotland (July 2013)

 October 2013 PRESS RELEASE: Responding to the Scottish Gamekeepers' Association's call to remove and relocate pine martens: The Mammal Society rallies to the defence of pine martens